theandyb/BRIDGES_redo/README.md

 # Step 2: Annotate singletons

-For this step, we will loop over all the singletons and pull the 21-mer motif centered at each position
+For this step, we will loop over all the singletons and pull the 21-mer motif centered at each position.
+We do this in two stages; first, we run `step2_append_motif.py` to annotate each position with the 21-mer motif and the simple subtype.
+We then run `step2_additional_anno.R` to take reverse-complement (when necessary) and produce the "full" subtype (i.e. A>C is now AT>CG, C>T is now GC>AT, etc)

 # Step 3: Sample control distribution